AgoraNomic/Help/Email.md

 **Use Plain Text Formatting.** Non-plain text formatting options will often make complex emails difficult to read.

-**Hard-wrap lines.** Players generally wrap their lines at a certain length, in order to keep their messages readable; this is especially important for things like reports that need to preserve specific formatting.
-Different players use different lengths, such as 72, 74, or 80 characters.
-Text editors and email clients can be set to either automatically wrap or show a marker where the wrap should be.

 # Message Filtering, Sorting, Management

 ## Setting up filters